-As of December 31, 2020 and 2019, we consolidated two VIEs that lease hotel properties.
+As of December 31, 2021 and 2020, we consolidated two VIEs that each lease a hotel property.
 We consolidated these VIEs since we are the primary beneficiary, having the power to direct the activities that most significantly affect their economic performance.
-Additionally, we have the obligation to absorb their losses and the right to receive benefits that could be significant to them.
-The assets of our consolidated VIEs are only available to settle the obligations of the respective entities.
+Additionally, we have the obligation to absorb losses and the right to receive benefits that could be significant to each of the VIEs individually.
+The assets of our consolidated VIEs are only available to settle the obligations of the respective entities, and the liabilities of the consolidated VIEs are non-recourse to us.

-Our consolidated balance sheets included the assets and liabilities of the VIEs that we consolidated as of the respective periods, which primarily comprised the following:
+Our consolidated balance sheets include the assets and liabilities of these entities, which primarily comprised the following:

 December 31,

-20 020 2019
+20 2021 2020

-ns)
+(in millions)

-Cash and cash equivalents \$ 40 \$ 81
+Cash and cash equivalents \$ 18 \$ 40

-Property and equipment, net 76 69
+Property and equipment, net 60 76

-Deferred income tax assets 57 48
+Deferred income tax assets 62 57

-Other non-current assets 66 61
+Other non-current assets 62 66

-Accounts payable, accrued expenses and other 27 49
+Accounts payable, accrued expenses and other 15 27

-Long-term debt (1) 203 194
+Long-term debt (1) 179 203

-Other long-term liabilities 17 17
+Other long-term liabilities 16 17

-(1) Includes finance lease liabilities of \$184 million and \$177 million as of December 31, 2020 and 2019, respectively.
+(1) Includes finance lease liabilities of \$153 million and \$184 million as of December 31, 2021 and 2020, respectively.